 To learn how to avoid problems with the oral appliances, see Sleep Apnea Dental Devices.

-The bumper belt is a new type of sleep apnea device that uses the principle of positional therapy to improve your sleep.
+The side sleeping backpack is a new type of sleep apnea device that uses the principle of positional therapy to improve your sleep.

 For more info about bumper belt device, see Positional Therapy.